theoldestnoob/space-alien-gen/README.md

 # GURPS 4<sup>th</sup> Edition Space Alien Generator

 This code can be found on GitHub: http://github.com/theoldestnoob/space-alien-gen/
-Note: the current most updated branch is cli-features, not master.
+Note: the current most updated branch is gui, not master.

 ## What is this?